ThreadK/ThreadK-Image-Segmentation/README.md

 a.
 Navigate to the GraphSegmentation directory
 b.
 Create a new directory named 'build'
 c.
-Run the cmake comman
+Run the cmake command
+d.